maxxk/programming-languages/presentations/12-IR-DSL.md

     to_pay=F('amount') - Coalesce(Sum('paymentdistribution__amount'), V(0))
 ).order_by('-to_pay')
 ```

+(example is from Django framework, SQLAlchemy provides even better examples)

 - problems: syntax composition (how to write parser which can detect language boundaries), language interoperability